uli28/ng-dev/Demos/08-Reactive-Programming-and-State/Reactive/src/assets/markdown/reactive.md

-- Event-handling-like programming style that does subscribe
-- When subscribing the data is taken out of the stream and assigned to props / vars that are not Observables
+Consumes the data stream directly and assigns it to props / vars of type Observable<T>
+Manipulating the data stream using Operators
-- The Component rendering is bound to that props / vars
+The Component rendering is bound to that props / vars and often uses the Async Pipe
-- Needs proper unsubscribing to avoid memory leak